 * It's important to know where I'm coming from and where I'm going with this page.
 My views on alternative technologies might help.
 I advocate for both family/individual and community scale alternatives, for simplicity, for Schumacher's notion of sufficiency/enough --and for living within modest limits.
 I definitely share Schumacher's loathing for the menace and the scale of nuclear power.

 As to matters of size and scale, I favor a (sought for) "standard" for communities, technologies, institutions, infrastructure/power plants and (as possible) government --that they be commensurate with "human scale" (re: Kirkpatrick Sale) --which is something more felt than calculated.

 That said, and because one must multiply average consumption by the serviced population load --I expect that we are doomed (and I'm sorry to be such a downer guy here) --by our inability (even in the United States, let alone "3rd world" cultures) to even have a civil discussion about growth and "population policy".
-(That's the euphemistic way we're sometimes able to reference reigning in overpopulation --which is currently 1.5x to 3x what's sustainable, depending on assumed living and industrial standards).
+(That's the euphemistic way we're sometimes able to reference reigning in overpopulation --which is currently 1.5x to 3x what's sustainable, depending on assumed living, industrial and agricultural standards and practices).

 I can at least feel myself to be less a "part of the problem".

 * Witold Rybczynski's "Paper Heroes"

 Schumacher and the alternative technology movement to task for being impractical and inconsistent with some of their own goals.
 Although WR seems somewhat oblivious to the social and spiritual aspects of smallness, he's certainly right about many practical matters --thermal efficiencies and such.
 (A narrow concern for efficiency, planning and engineering coherency can easily easily lead to a functional --or a dysfunctional, "technocracy".)